HeySkidee/practice/fuck it.md

 ---

+I want to do a lot of stuff. having dreadlocks, driving in a lamb truck, buying my friends, family, relatives good things man.

+I'm not gonna change myself, my behaviour just to attract people.
+I wanna do stuff coz I like to do it or have it.

+---

 I'm working coz I wanna live a good life. creating good things is my goal. fame is a by product